Meghan Markle’s Dad Says He’s Thinking About Going To Kensington Palace To See His Daughter Again

 — Daily Mirror (@DailyMirror) July 15, 2018

-But one thing would be for sure.
-Thomas would likely be closely followed by more paparazzi and media outlets if he indeed makes the trip to England.
+But one thing would be for sure: Thomas would likely be closely followed by more paparazzi and media outlets if he indeed makes the trip to England.
 It would further cast a bigger spotlight on the broken relationship between the Duchess and her father, which is hard to imagine considering that Thomas has been giving interviews left and right.

 Thomas Markle Tells Royals He's Not Going to Stop Talking 'Til They Talk to Him https://t.co/cLFHoDkXrS